Director of Admissions and Enrollment

 Exceptional candidates will possess at least one of the following:

-• Established connections within the local affluent community that would provide you an immediate, organic foundation on campus
+• Established connections within the local affluent community that would provide an immediate, organic foundation on campus

-• Experience managing high-stakes family dynamics where your judgment and discretion were the reason trust remained intact
+• Experience managing high-stakes family dynamics where your judgment and discretion were the foundation of sustained trust

 Meet a successful candidate